-Sometimes, there’s a big gap between planning and practice; perception and reality.
+When it comes to workplace health and safety, there’s often a big gap between planning and practice, perception and reality.

-In industries like mining and construction, when massive machinery, high-grade explosives, heavy objects and colossal heights converge on a daily basis, perception and reality simply need to align.
+In industries like mining and construction, where massive machinery, high-grade explosives, heavy objects and colossal heights converge daily, perception and reality simply need to align to keep people safe.

 Despite this, research by Edith Cowan University and the Department of Mines, Industry Regulation and Safety (DMIRS) in Western Australia has identified potentially dangerous gaps that exist between employee and management views on OHS, and the expectations of management and how they prioritise worker safety.

 Research uncovers perception chasm

 The research explored whether the way workers perceived injury risk at their workplace was aligned with results.

 Using the Quinlan Ten Pathways to Death and Disaster, researchers surveyed more than 2,000 mining company employees of all levels and asked them to rank their perception of their employer’s performance against each of the Ten Pathways.